 With eco-friendly equipment, plastic-free campuses, and zero-waste plans, these mountain resorts are helping ensure the future of snow sports

 The West has some of the country’s best skiing, with resorts ranging in scope from underrated gems to Olympic-standard mountains.
-And while this region does an ace job of stirring environmental action (check out all the cities that banned plastic straws this year), it’s no secret that the ski industry takes a major toll on our already-taxed Mother Nature.
+And while this region does an ace job of stirring environmental action (check out all the cities that have banned plastic straws recently), it’s no secret that the ski industry takes a major toll on our already-taxed Mother Nature.
 Since the 1980s, snowfall in the West has seen an average drop of 41 percent (per last year’s Geophysical Research Letters), and according to the United Nations, we have 11 years to do something about climate change before it’s too late.

 Fortunately, in the past decade, the industry has stepped up its conservationist game to curb and offset the damage.
 At these mountain resorts, single-use plastics and high-powered chairlifts are on their way out, carpooling is cool again, and renewable energy and water-saving technology are finding their way into everything from hotel programs to equipment.

 From the big guys that pony up the major bucks for fancy, energy-efficient snow machines and national campaigns, to the small, indie ski areas that rely on grassroots efforts to engage current and future environmental stewards, these are the resorts worth backing with your greens.